-Indigenous communities shared valuable input that informed the policies and planning guidance, including: Importance of ecological health, protection, and restoration of the River Valley Working towards co-stewardship and shared decision-making that includes Indigenous Knowledge and perspectives Protecting sacred sites and places to gather medicines Creating places for ceremony, gathering, and land-based learning Engaging Indigenous Nations and communities on River Valley development proposals Community organizations and the public provided insights throughout the process by: + Sharing knowledge, expertise, and ideas for the future Public Engagement • Shaping high-level policies, Land Management Classifications and program direction + Helping to refine and confirm the Plan direction The ecological network was defined by: Reviewing natural features (e.g. waterbodies, soil, vegetation, flood areas) + Evaluating areas based on biodiversity potential, ecological connectivity, and representative value (how rare or unique landforms and/or vegetation is) + Classifying habitats as core habitats, habitats, corridors, and stepping stones Ecological Assessment Areas for restoration were defined by: Reviewing sites with non- or semi-natural land cover in Preservation or Conservation areas + Identifying locations in Active/Working Landscapes to improve wildlife connectivity while shaping, locating, and clustering development in the most appropriate and least impactful locations The cultural assessment included: + Inventory of known and unknown archaeological sites and historic sites, and potential for the Cultural Assessment presence of unknown archaeological and historic sites in other areas • Evaluation to determine recommended levels of impact and interpretation The recreation assessment included: Recreation Assessment • Evaluation of recreation preferences, trends, and important connections Evaluation of nearby planned and existing adjacent open spaces to identify gaps An initial geotechnical review was conducted to: Geotechnical Understand the geotechnical conditions Considerations + Provide guidance for future work To determine access requirements for all modes, the following was evaluated: Transportation + Existing transportation infrastructure for all modes of transportation Considerations + Connectivity of adjacent trail network and amenity nodes and integration with the transportation networks at the top-of-bank A servicing assessment was undertaken to review: Stormwater, sanitary sewer, and watermain servicing and where additional servicing is required.
-Servicing Assessment

-Note: The Servicing Assessment was only undertaken for the reaches in the central part of the

-River Valley, in consideration of the more developed context of these reaches.
+Indigenous Engagement Indigenous communities shared valuable input that informed the policies and planning guidance, including: Importance of ecological health, protection, and restoration of the river valley Working towards co-stewardship and shared decision-making that includes Indigenous Knowledge and perspectives Protecting sacred sites and places to gather medicines Creating places for ceremony, gathering, and land-based learning Engaging Indigenous Nations and communities on river valley development proposals Public Engagement Community organizations and the public provided insights throughout the process by: Sharing knowledge, expertise, and ideas for the future Shaping high-level policies, Land Management Classifications and program direction Helping to refine and confirm the Plan direction Ecological Assessment The ecological network was defined by: Reviewed natural features (e.g. waterbodies, soil, vegetation, flood areas) Evaluated areas based on biodiversity potential, ecological connectivity, and representative value (how rare or unique landforms and/or vegetation is) Classified habitats as core habitats, habitats, corridors, and stepping stones Areas for restoration were defined by: Reviewing sites with non or semi-natural land cover in Preservation or Conservation areas Identifying locations in Active/Working Landscapes to improve wildlife connectivity while shaping, locating, and clustering development in the most appropriate and least impactful locations Cultural Assessment The cultural assessment included: Inventory of known archaeological sites and historic sites, and potential for the presence of unknown archaeological and historic sites Evaluation to determine recommended levels of impact and interpretation Recreation Assessment The recreation assessment included: Evaluation of recreation preferences, trends, and important connections Evaluation of nearby planned and existing adjacent open spaces to identify gaps Geotechnical Considerations An initial geotechnical review was conducted to: Understand geotechnical conditions Provide guidance for future work Transportation Considerations To determine access requirements for all modes, the following was evaluated: Existing infrastructure for all modes of transportation Connectivity to adjacent trail networks and amenity nodes, and integration with the transportation networks at the top-of-bank Servicing Assessment A servicing assessment was undertaken to review: Stormwater, sanitary sewer, and watermain servicing and where additional servicing is required.
+Note: The Servicing Assessment was only undertaken for the reaches in the central part of the river valley, in consideration of the more developed context of these reaches.